akaimxntis/SPDPartyBot/README.md

 1. Invite channel
 2. Log channel
-3. Command channel, optional but recommended if the Host role will use `/party hub`
+3. Host role
-4. Host role
-5. Staff role
+4. Staff role
-6. Language
+5. Language
-7. Timezone
+6. Timezone

 Then go to the channel where you want the Hub and use: